bastienmichaux/notes/lg/html/basics.md

   1. the `http-equiv` meta element prevents compability issues with Microsoft Internet Explorer (optional).
   1. the `title` is used by search engines and displayed in the browser tab.
 1. the `body` element contains the page's actual content.

-**Note:**
-- The `viewport` and `charset` meta tags must come first to consistently ensure proper document rendering.
-Any other head element should come after these tags.